-So you’re ready to take the plunge and become part of a student exchange program.
+So you’re ready to participate in a student exchange program.
 Great news!
-But now you’re faced with a big — and important — step: choosing an exchange organization.
+But now you’re faced with a big — and important — step: choosing an exchange program.
 Before making this decision, you should be as prepared as possible.
 We would like to take the time to fill you in on exactly what International Student Exchange is all about.

 About International Student Exchange